egzola/ESP8266-ScreenSetWifi/README.md

-# ESP8266-Screen-Set-Wifi
+# ESP8266 - Screen Modulation Set WiFi Credentials

-Esp8266 Screen Set Wifi
+Screen Modulation Set WiFi Credentials

 This library can transfer data (WiFi credentials) from your smartphone to an ESP8266 by Pulsing your Mobile Screen.